China has completed a mass testing programme in Wuhan, the city where the Covid-19 pandemic began.

-The authorities had pledged to test the city's inhabitants over a 10-day period, starting on 14 May.
+The authorities had pledged to test the entire city over a 10-day period after a cluster of new infections arose.

 What was the target?

 Wuhan has an estimated population of 11 million people, so aiming to test everyone in 10 days would have been an ambitious target.

-But those already tested in the seven days prior to mass testing starting in their district, as well as any children under six years of age, have been excluded.
+But those already tested in the seven days prior to mass testing starting, as well as any children under six years of age, were excluded from the programme.

-The total number may have been reduced further given that some residents who left Wuhan before the lockdown in January may well not have returned.
+The total number of tests needed may have been reduced further given that some residents who left Wuhan before the lockdown in January may well not have returned.

-The Wuhan authorities later suggested different districts within the city would be starting at different times.
+The Wuhan authorities later said different districts within the city would be starting at different times.

 "Each district finishes its tests within 10 days from the date it started them," the Wuhan Centre for Disease Control said, which effectively extended the deadline beyond the original pledge.

 All the data we have comes from official sources in Wuhan, and there's no independent verification for the numbers.